 INTRODUCTION

-The combined use of modern and traditional medicine remains a widespread practice throughout the world, particularly in developing countries.
+The concurrent use of modern and traditional medicine is a common practice worldwide, particularly in developing countries.
 In sub-Saharan Africa, medicinal plants play a major role in primary health care, both in rural and urban areas.
-This situation can be explained particulary by the low purchasing power of the population, the high cost of conventional medicines, and the inadequate coverage of health facilities (Kamanyi et al., 1993; WHO, 2013).
+This situation can be explained particularly by the low purchasing power of the population, the high cost of conventional medicines, and the inadequate coverage of health facilities (Kamanyi et al., 1993; WHO, 2013).

-In many parts of Africa, plants are often the first and sometimes the only accessible therapeutic resource.
-Sofowora (1996) estimates that more than 80% of the African population regularly uses herbal medicine.
-The African continent is home to exceptional biodiversity, with more than 5,000 plant species identified as having medicinal uses (Adjanohoun et al., 1990; Pousset, 1992).
-According to Van et al. (2015), more than 5,400 plant species are used in traditional medicine in Africa.
+In many Africa countries, plants are often the first and sometimes the only accessible of source of therapy.
+Sofowora (1996) reported that more than 80% of the African population regularly uses herbal medicine.
+Africa is characterized by rich biodiversity, including more than 5,000 plant species recognized for their medicinal uses (Adjanohoun et al., 1990; Pousset, 1992).
+Van et al. (2015) reported that more than 5,400 plant species are used in traditional medicine in Africa.
 In Côte d'Ivoire, 761 medicinal species and more than 1,400 traditional recipes have been identified in local pharmacopoeias (Aké, 1991).

 Among the most common diseases in developing countries, anemia is a major public health problem, affecting more than 2 billion people worldwide (WHO, 2000).
 Its prevalence is particularly high in Africa, where it affects up to 50% of children and pregnant women, largely due to malnutrition, malaria, and hemoglobinopathies (De Mayer et al., 1985; Petry et al., 2016).

-In Côte d'Ivoire, Sorghum bicolor (L.) Moench (Poaceae), a cereal crop grown for both food and medicinal uses, is commonly used in traditional treatments for anemia.
+In Côte d'Ivoire, Sorghum bicolor (L.) Moench, which belongs to the family Poaceae, it is a cereal crop grown for both food and medicinal uses, and is commonly used in traditional treatments for anemia.
 The most frequently used preparations include decoctions or aqueous macerations of the leaf sheaths, administered orally.
-Several recent studies have highlighted the richness of this plant in polyphenols, flavonoids, and tannins, bioactive compounds with antioxidant, anti-inflammatory, and potentially hematopoietic properties (Dykes et al., 2006; Joseph et al., 2004).
+Several recent studies have highlighted the richness of this plant in polyphenols, flavonoids, and tannins, bioactive compounds with antioxidant, anti-inflammatory, and potentially hematopoietic properties (Dykes and Rooney, 2006; Joseph and Rooney, 2004).

-However, the empirical use of plant extracts raises safety concerns, particularly with regard to their gastrointestinal side effects.
-Some natural substances, although beneficial therapeutically, can interact with intestinal smooth muscles and cause spasms, motor inhibition, or digestive disorders (Ammon et al., 1991; Gilani et al., 2005).
+The empirical use of plant extracts raises safety concerns, particularly with regard to their gastrointestinal side effects.
+Some natural substances, although beneficial therapeutically, can interact with intestinal smooth muscles and cause spasms, motor inhibition, or digestive disorders (Ammon and Wahl, 1991; Gilani and Rahman, 2005).
+The use of the aqueous extract is motivated by its documented biological effects, particularly its anti-inflammatory, antioxidant, and immunomodulatory properties demonstrated in vitro and in vivo (Amy et al., 2010).

 It is therefore imperative to characterize the physiological effects of these extracts before any pharmacological evaluation.

-It is in this context that the present study was conducted, with the overall objective of evaluating the gastrointestinal tolerance of the aqueous extract of the leaf sheath of Sorghum bicolor through its action on duodenal motility in rabbits.
+This study aims to evaluate the gastrointestinal tolerance of the aqueous extract of Sorghum bicolor leaf sheath by assessing its effect on duodenal motility in rabbit and compare its effects to those of acetylcholine, a reference myostimulant agent of the digestive tract.

-The specific objectives will be:

-- to prepare a standardized aqueous extract of Sorghum bicolor;

-- to study its effect on the spontaneous contractility of isolated rabbit duodenum;

-- to Compare its effects to those of acetylcholine, a reference myostimulant agent of the digestive tract.

-I. MATERIAL AND METHODS
+MATERIAL AND METHODS